hypo69/hypo/docs/gemini/consultant/ru/ai/myai/header.md

     Returns:
         Path: Path to the root directory if found, otherwise the directory where the script is located.
     """
-    # TODO: Add error handling if marker files are not found
     __root__:Path
     current_path:Path = Path(__file__).resolve().parent
     __root__ = current_path